 Today, I’m showing you a room I haven’t shared much on the blog (and not for a LONG time!)… my downstairs half bath, just off the main hallway.

 For the longest time, I’ve had a dinky little cabinet to serve as storage in this room.
+It didn’t really suit the wall space, but it was better than nothing.
 Because of the pedestal sink (something my uncle installed for me not long after moving in), I haven’t really given much thought to what else I might do in here.
 I always knew the cabinet was too small, but it’s only recently that I felt compelled to DO something about it.